 Assessment of risk trees is something that´s becoming more and more common in the management of trees.
 For tree managers, consultants and arborists, it´s therefore important to know the factors that influence whether a tree should be classified as a risk-trees and the actions that can be taken to reduce the risk.

 To be able to increase the knowledge of risk-trees the Swedish Tree Association have for some years offered the TRAQ-course (Tree Risk Assessment Qualification), which is a system for assessing the risk of trees.
+The course is owned and controlled by the ISA and the Swedish Tree Association has no control over who gets accepted to participate in the course.
 The TRAQ-course have in a short time become well-known and have now been used in municipal procurements.

-To be able to attend the course ISA requires that the participant has knowledge within at least four of the five areas listed below:
+The course is owned and controlled by the ISA and the Swedish Tree Association has no control over who gets accepted to participate in the course.
+To be able to attend the course ISA requires that the participant has knowledge and written proof of that knowledge within at least four of the five areas listed below.

 - A basic knowledge and comprehension of tree biology, especially as it relates to basic tree anatomy, wood structure and function, and wood decay